grafana/mimir/docs/sources/mimir/configure/about-versioning.md

 The following features are currently experimental:

+- Compactor
+  - Enable cleanup of remaining files in the tenant bucket when there no blocks remaining in the bucket index.
+    - `-compactor.no-blocks-file-cleanup-enabled`
 - Ruler
   - Tenant federation
   - Disable alerting and recording rules evaluation on a per-tenant basis